pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/2-understand-gotos.md

 ```

+*Note that there is a third interpolation mode for the arm, the **elliptical** one, that you will see in details in the next section.*

 ## Goto commands - mobile_base

 The goto parameters for the mobile base are a little different, as you cannot ask the mobile base to reach a target position in a given time.
 Instead of trying to reach the given position in a given time, the robot will take as long as needed to reach its goal, or be interrupted by the timeout you can set as parameter.